|Born||in Chicago, Illinois, USA|

 After graduating from high school and attending community college, he worked digging ditches at People's Gas Company in Chicago.
 When he quit his job and headed to Hollywood, he landed small roles while working as a bodyguard.
 Duncan's role in the movie Armageddon (1998) led to his breakthrough performance in The Green Mile (1999), when his Armageddon co-star Bruce Willis called director Frank Darabont, suggesting Duncan for the part of convict John Coffey.
 He landed the role, getting critical acclaim as well as many other Awards and Nominations, including an Academy Award Nomination for Best Actor in a Supporting Role.

 After suffering a heart attack on July 13, 2012, he was taken to a Los Angeles hospital in which his girlfriend Omarosa Manigault-Stallworth tried to save his life with CPR.
-Unfortunately, on September 3, 2012, Michael Clarke Duncan died at age 54 from the previous heart attack.
+Unfortunately, on September 3, 2012, Michael Clarke Duncan died at age 54 from respiratory failure.

 - IMDb Mini Biography By: anon-14